Negotiating New or Amending a CSA

-Amending or introducing CSAs creates a clear opportunity:
+Amending or introducing a CSA creates a clear economic opportunity:

 • Release embedded XVA reserves